The Platonists

 Homocentric Spheres (Astronomical Model)

 The first mathematical model of planetary motion: each planet is carried by a set of nested spheres centered on the earth, each rotating at a different speed and axis.
 The combined rotations produce a figure-eight curve (hippopede) that approximates observed retrograde motion.
-The model established the program of 'saving the phenomena' (sōzein ta phainomena) — constructing mathematical structures that reproduce observed celestial motions — which set the agenda for Greek astronomy through Ptolemy and beyond.
+The model exemplified the program of 'saving the phenomena' (sōzein ta phainomena — a phrase Simplicius attributes to Plato as a directive to astronomers) — constructing mathematical structures that reproduce observed celestial motions — and set the agenda for Greek astronomy through Ptolemy and beyond.

 Hedonism from the Academy